-Anyway, I haven’t stayed up to watch late night TV in years, having become a morning person after moving west from Boston to San Diego.
+Anyway, I haven’t stayed up to watch late night TV in years, having become a morning person after moving west from Boston to San Diego in 1999.
 But I still felt a real pang of loss watching Dave sign off.
-From my earliest TV watching I have always been a comedy fan.
-Comedians were a big part of early TV.
-As I saw it, there were two main types: those who told well-crafted jokes, and the quick wits who took comedy from the world around them on the fly.
+From my earliest TV watching, I have always been a comedy fan.
+As I saw it, there were two main types: those who told well-crafted jokes with a watchmaker’s timing, and the quick wits who took their comedy from the world around them on the fly.

 We got our final Top 10 list from a lineup of Dave’s favorite guests — Julia Louis Dreyfus had the best “Things I’ve Always Wanted To Say To David Letterman”.
 “Thanks for letting me take part in another hugely disappointing finale.”
 We saw highlights from some of Dave’s most memorable remote walkabouts amongst the common folk, and a genuine thanks to all who helped reconstitute the form along the way.

 Anyone whose job puts them in the public eye is hopeful, anxious even, for acceptance and approval.
 But Dave didn’t seem to care about that.
 He was just doing what he did, calling ’em as he saw them, and if you found that funny or pleasing, fine.
 If you didn’t, there were other shows to sample elsewhere.